 - Measure felled trees and cut them into specified log lengths, using chain saws and axes.

-- Place supporting limbs or poles under felled trees in order to avoid splitting undersides, and to prevent logs from rolling.
+- Place supporting limbs or poles under felled trees to avoid splitting undersides, and to prevent logs from rolling.

 - Saw back-cuts, leaving sufficient sound wood to control direction of fall.